usnistgov/FIPS201/_FIPS201/authentication.md

 The following subsections specify which basic PIV authentication mechanisms CAN be used to support the various authenticator assurance levels as described in the subsections below.
-Two or more authentication mechanisms MAY be applied in unison to achieve a higher degree of assurance of the identity of the PIV cardholder.
+Two or more authentication mechanisms MAY be applied in unison to achieve additional assurance of the identity of the PIV cardholder.
 For example, PKI-AUTH and BIO MAY be applied in unison to achieve a higher degree of assurance in cardholder identity.

 Adequately designed and implemented relying systems can achieve the PIV Card assurance levels stated in Tables [6-1 (physical access)](#table-6-1) and [6-2 (logical access)](#table-6-2).
-Less adequately designed or implemented relying systems MAY only achieve lower assurance levels.
+Less adequately designed or implemented relying systems may only achieve lower assurance levels.
 The design of components of relying systems, including card readers, biometric capture devices, cryptographic modules, and key management systems, involves many factors not fully specified by FIPS 201, such as correctness of the functional mechanism, physical protection of the mechanism, and environmental conditions at the